wichtounet/budgetwarrior/README.rst

 Contribute
 ----------

-The project is open for any kind of contribution : ideas, new features, hotfixes, tests, ...
+The project is open for any kind of contribution : ideas, new features, bug fixes, tests, ...

 If you want to contribute to this project, you can contact me by `email <baptiste.wicht@gmail.com>`_ or via my `website  <http://baptiste-wicht.com/>`_.
 You can also directly fork the project and make a pull request.